ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 - configuration
 - custom `FieldDefinitionMapper`

-If the mapping of your Field Type depends on the field definition, you need to write a custom `FieldDefinitionMapper`.
+You need to write a custom `FieldDefinitionMapper` if the field definition settings and constraints impact how it is mapped to GraphQL.
+For example, the selection Field Type has a "multiple" option.
+If set to false, it will accept and return a single value, but if set to true, it will accept and return an array of values.

-Otherwise, you can map with configuration.
+If your field definition doesn't require additional clarifications, you can map with configuration.

 ### Map with configuration